Promote Your Book With Links You Probably Don’t Know About

 Amazon gives you a lot of promotional links, but you need to know where to find them.

-Let’s start with a basic but very practical link.
+Let’s start with a simple but extremely practical link.

-When you download your cover from Amazon, it is sized at 333 x 500 px, which is perfect for use on social media, a blog post, and websites.
+When you download your cover from Amazon, it is sized at 333 x 500 px, which is perfect for use on social media, in a blog post, or on websites.

 You don’t even need to save it because you can grab your optimized cover anytime you need it from Amazon.